aleister1102/crtx/README.md

-# crtx
+# crtshx

-`crtx` is a powerful and concurrent subdomain enumeration tool that leverages Certificate Transparency logs from `crt.sh`.
+`crtshx` is a powerful and concurrent subdomain enumeration tool that leverages Certificate Transparency logs from `crt.sh`.
 It is written in Go and designed for performance and flexibility, making it a valuable asset for security researchers and system administrators.

 ## Features